Workday/canvas-kit/API_PATTERN_GUIDELINES.md

 #### Default Props

+- Use `defaultProps` whenever you find yourself checking for the existence of something before executing branching logic.
+It significantly reduces conditionals, facilitating easier testing and less bugs.
-- We prefer to colocate our default props.
-If you're consuming our components, `defaultProps` does not work if you're renaming our component on import.
+- We prefer to colocate our default props and destructure them which allows consumers to rename our components on import.
 - Note: If you assign a default value to a prop, make sure to make the prop as optional in the interface.